Menasha, Wisconsin

-Menasha (/məˈnæʃə/) is a city in Calumet and Winnebago counties in the U.S. state of Wisconsin.
-The population was 18,268 at the 2020 census.
-Of this, 15,144 were in Winnebago County, and 2,209 were in Calumet County.
-The city is located mostly in Winnebago County; only a small portion is in the Town of Harrison in Calumet County.
-Doty Island is located partially in Menasha.
-The city's name comes from the Winnebago word meaning "thorn" or "island".
-In the Menominee language, it is known as Menāēhsaeh, meaning "little island".
-Menasha is home to the Barlow Planetarium and Weis Earth Science Museum, both housed at the University of Wisconsin-Oshkosh, Fox Cities Campus.
+Menasha (/məˈnæʃə/) is a city in Winnebago and Calumet counties in the U.S. state of Wisconsin.
+The population was 18,268 at the 2020 census, of which 15,144 were in Winnebago County and 2,209 were in Calumet County.
+The city's name comes from the Menominee language, in which it is known as Menāēhsaeh, meaning "little island".
+It is part of the Fox Cities region of Wisconsin.
+Doty Island is located partially in Menasha, which it shares with Neenah.